Koopman-driven grip force prediction through EMG sensing: Introduction

-In \cite{Ma2020}, the authors predicted pinching force using a 6-channel sEMG sleeve, focusing on the RMS feature of the signal.
-They employed the gene expression programming algorithm and reported RMSE errors of 7.5--8.5\% and cross-correlation coefficients up to 95\%.
-The study examined four MVC levels (20\%, 40\%, 60\%, and 80\%) but did not test predictions near the transient states between these levels.
-In \cite{Khan2024}, the authors used sEMG with four bipolar electrodes on the forearm and finger force signals to predict grip force.
-They employed five EMG features and eleven finger force features, achieving a mean accuracy of 90\% for grip force prediction in the transient phase.
-The study found that optimal sensing stabilized at three positions with 2–4 features.
-Electrode positioning on the forearm for grip force sensing was also explored in \cite{Baranski2014}.
-The study identified the brachioradialis muscle as optimal based on EMG signal strength.
+In \cite{Ma2020}, pinching force was predicted using a 6-channel sEMG sleeve with RMS features and the gene expression programming algorithm, achieving RMSE errors of 7.5--8.5\% and cross-correlation coefficients up to 95\%.
+The study examined four MVC levels (20\%, 40\%, 60\%, and 80\%) but excluded predictions near the transient states between these levels.
+In \cite{Khan2024}, sEMG with four bipolar electrodes and finger force signals were used to predict grip force with 90\% accuracy during the transient phase, utilizing five EMG and eleven force features.
+Optimal sensing required 2--4 features across three positions.
+Another study \cite{Baranski2014} identified the brachioradialis muscle as optimal for grip force sensing based on EMG signal strength.
 In \cite{Siavashani2023}, EMG signals were acquired using an eight-channel Myo's armband, and an LSTM network predicted normalized pinching force 1, 3, and 5 seconds ahead directly from the EMG data.
 Based on \cite{Zhang2021}, which used eight sEMG sensors and 24 healthy subjects, extrinsic muscle coordination reliably predicted grip and pinch force levels due to its greater sensitivity to force changes compared to intrinsic muscles.

-Some studies, including \cite{Martinez2020a} and \cite{Martinez2020}, have focused on predicting gripping force from the transient phase of EMG signal, which is the initial burst when the muscle begins exerting force.
-In \cite{Martinez2020a}, a high-density 192-channel sEMG sensor setup was employed on 12 subjects to predict grasp force.
-This prediction utilized ten features and regularized linear regression, achieving absolute errors as low as 2.5\% of MVC.
-Additionally, in \cite{Martinez2020}, online predictions of gripping force were obtained from 8 sEMG sensors placed on the forearms of 16 participants.
-The model included ten features extracted from the EMG signal.
-Predictions were made 330 ms ahead using the elastic net regression algorithm, resulting in errors of 2\% of MVC.
+Some studies, including \cite{Martinez2020a} and \cite{Martinez2020}, have explored predicting gripping force from the transient phase of EMG signals, which captures the initial burst of muscle activity.
+In \cite{Martinez2020a}, a 192-channel sEMG setup was used with \num{12} participants to predict grasp force, achieving absolute errors as low as 2.5\% of MVC using ten features and regularized linear regression.
+Meanwhile, \cite{Martinez2020}, utilized 8 sEMG sensors placed on the forearms of 16 participants.
+The model used ten EMG features to predict gripping force 330 ms ahead with the elastic net regression, resulting in errors of 2\% of MVC.